 Tip: At the Long Night of the Sciences (langen Nacht der Wissenschaften) you can gain insights behind the otherwise closed doors of Berlin's universities and research centres.
-Next date is 2 July 2022
+The next date is 17 June 2023.

 Everything you want to know about events in Berlin can be found in our Meeting Guide.